Limited Submission Frequently Asked Questions

 Stanford uses a third-party internal proposal portal called InfoReady Review to manage the limited submissions competitions.
 The InfoReady support team has some helpful videos for applicants here.
 While in the portal, you can also access help topics in the top right corner of the window.
 If you have Stanford/program-specific questions, please email firstname.lastname@example.org.

-- Humanities and Sciences: Peter Michelson, Senior Associate Dean for the Natural Sciences
+- Humanities and Sciences: Mary Beth Mudgett, Senior Associate Dean for The Natural Sciences

-- Schools of Medicine: David Kingsley, Professor of Developmental Biology
+- Medicine: David Kingsley, Professor of Developmental Biology

 The standing selection committee is experienced at evaluating proposals and candidates based on the sponsor eligibility and selection criteria.
 In addition to the proposed project, this may include the quality of the applicant’s academic record and research, evidence of exceptional creativity and productivity, and the candidate’s potential.
 They may also take into account past university nominations as well as other prestigious programs they select for.
 In terms of diversity, the committee aims for a portfolio of nominations that over time is balanced based on gender, background and discipline.